We Need Your Support!

-Though often overlooked as an option, studying in Athens, Greece is a great opportunity to get in touch with local culture and enjoy delightful student life while getting the chance to join one of the top European universities that are based in the city.
+Though often overlooked as an option, studying in Athens, Greece is a great opportunity to get in touch with local culture and enjoy delightful student life while joining one of the top European universities based in the city.
 Besides, Athens boasts a wonderful Mediterranean climate, vivid nightlife, and a fascinating culinary scene.

-This article will present a few reasons why you should choose Athens for your studies as well as a few tips for those that are already planning to study in Athens.
+This article will present a few reasons why you should choose Athens for your studies and a few tips for those already planning to study in Athens.

 Why You Should Choose to Study in Athens